ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 It is possible for a server to be configured with multiple Oblivious Proxy Resources, each for a different Oblivious Request Resource as needed.
-As a consequence, the amount of state required for these mappings is linear in the number of Oblivious Proxy Resources supported.

 ## Network Management